Characterization of Hemodynamic Signal by Learning Multi-View Relationships

-Nevertheless, there are a few considerations regarding CCA clustering.
-For one, it has no objective function.
-Although the paper gives its objective function as weighted prediction error, this function is only being optimized in the labeling step.
-Meanwhile, the CCA step maximizes correlation, which can increase the prediction error.
-Indeed, there appear to be two objectives, prediction error and correlation, which are related but not quite equivalent.
-It is unclear whether different solutions to CCA clustering should be compared by their prediction error or the strength of their correlations.
-In addition, there is no guarantee of convergence.
-We found that on certain distributions the method sometimes did not converge and experienced dramatic fluctuations in weighted prediction error, as in Fig.~\ref{fig:cca-div-obj}.
-These data were drawn from a mixture of two multivariate normals, shown in Fig.~\ref{fig:cca-div-xy}.

-\section{CANONICAL LEAST SQUARES CLUSTERING}
+\section{Canonical Least Squares Clustering}

-In this section we develop a method for correlation clustering called Canonical Least Squares (CLS) clustering.
+In this section we develop our method to characterize nonlinear multi-view relationships called Canonical Least Squares (CLS) clustering.
 The intuition is that globally nonlinear multi-view relationships can be approximated by cluster-wise linear relationships.
 Our method clusters observations such that each cluster corresponds to a separate linear relationship between views.
 We then describe how it can serve as the basis of supervised classification.
 First we explain CLS, an optimization problem analogous to CCA, to serve as the model of linear multi-view relationships.
-Like CCA, it takes sets of variables $X$ and $Y$ and produces up to $m\le\min(d_1,d_2,\rank(X^\T Y))$ pairs of vectors $(u,v)$ such that the components $X^\T u$ and $Y^\T v$ have some kind of relationship.
+Like CCA, it takes sets of variables $X$ and $Y$ and produces up to $m\le\min(d_X,d_Y,\rank(X^\T Y))$ pairs of vectors $(u,v)$ such that the components $X^\T u$ and $Y^\T v$ have some kind of relationship.
 Unlike CCA, this relationship is not of maximum correlation but of least squared error.
 Although a non-convex problem, CLS has a closed-form solution for the first component and a simple approximation to the other components.

-\subsection{FIRST COMPONENTS}
+\subsection{First Components}